-Whether you are a general contractor building and a room addition or a do-it-yourselfer installing speaker wire for your new surround sound system, the cordless drill or driver is a vital part of your equipment.
-Furthermore, reliable cordless machines can be a significant investment, and great care should be taken of one of your most valuable assets.
-High-quality products are typically very resilient to long-term use, but even the toughest of drivers can break down quickly if regular maintenance is not performed.
+A cordless drill or driver is a vital part of any job, whether you’re a general contractor building a house, adding a room, or installing speaker wire.
+Furthermore, reliable cordless machines can be a significant investment.
+It needs to be done with the care of one of your most valuable assets.
+High-quality products are typically very resilient to long-term use.
+Still, even the toughest of drivers can break down quickly if regular maintenance is not performed.

-Cordless drills differ from electric (corded) ones in that there are more parts that require proper attention.
-For example, cordless product batteries need their care to preserve the service life of the batteries.
-These batteries can be expensive and need to be charged and stored properly to deliver enough power to the machine for the most rugged projects.
+Cordless drills differ from electric (corded) ones because more parts require proper attention.
+For example, cordless product batteries need care to preserve their service life of the batteries.
+In addition, these batteries can be expensive and need to be charged and stored correctly to deliver enough power to the machine for the most rugged projects.
 The following information will help drill owners be better informed on how to preserve and even extend the life of their cordless models.

-- Oiling Your Machine: Like other mechanical tools, your cordless drill has lots of moving parts inside and out.
-One of the most important parts of routine product maintenance you can perform is regularly oiling the metal parts of the machine.
+- Oiling Your Machine: Like other mechanical tools, your cordless drill has many moving parts inside and out.
+One of the most important parts of routine product maintenance you can perform regularly oiling the machine’s metal parts.
 More specifically, oiling the chuck, which is the part that holds the bits.

-- Using a standard metal lubricating oil, spread the oil on the inside of the chuck where the drill bits would go (make sure the chuck teeth are completely open).
+- Using a standard metal lubricating oil, spread the oil on the inside of the chuck where the drill bits would go (ensure the chuck teeth are entirely open).

 - Tighten and loosen the chuck three to four times to evenly spread the oil throughout the inside of the chuck.

 - Using a rag or shop cloth, apply the oil to the outer surface of the chuck.
-This will ensure oil is spread thoroughly between the chuck and the hand grip.
+It will ensure oil is spread thoroughly between the chuck and the hand grip.

-- If the chuck is keyed, follow the above steps with the addition of lubricating the vital teeth around the outside of the chuck.
-This will reduce wear on the teeth of the core and the chuck.
+- If the chuck is keyed, follow the above steps by lubricating the vital teeth around the outside of the chuck.
+It will reduce wear on the teeth of the core and the chuck.

-- Keep Your Drills in a Dry Place: These are very powerful tools, but that power is based on a vast number of small intricate motor parts, gyros, gears, and even small chipsets which can control speed and torque ratios.
+The power of these tools is based on many small motor parts, gyros, gears, and even small chipsets that control speed and torque.
 Always make sure your drill is stored in a dry space.
 Humid conditions can cause water vapor to get into the product, rusting the motor parts and the chucks of the machine.
 The battery can also be adversely affected by moisture and cause corrosion around the metal contacts that connect the battery to the drill.

-- Temperature Requirements: Your product can also be affected by the temperature it is stored in, especially the battery.
-As best one can, the drill and batteries should be stored at room temperature (72F/22C) with a buffer of plus or minus 10 degrees.
+Your product can also be affected by the temperature it is stored in, especially the battery.
+As best one can, the Batteries and the drill should be stored together at room temperature (72F/22C) with a buffer of plus or minus 10 degrees.
 Freezing temperatures can cause icing of the motor and compression of the gears, effectively burning out the motor and gears.
-Excessively warm temperatures can significantly reduce the life of the batteries, especially lithium ion batteries.
-There are some machines which are now equipped with cold weather lithium ion batteries for outdoor winter use.
+Hot temperatures can significantly reduce the life of the batteries, especially lithium-ion batteries.
+Some machines are now equipped with cold-weather lithium-ion batteries for outdoor winter use.
 However, these batteries also need to stay out of hotter temperatures.

-- Drill Bit Safety: Dull bits can also present safety issues.
+Flat bits can also present safety issues.
 If the pieces are not sharp enough, they can become jammed into the surface.
-The resulting torque can cause the drill to spin; injuring our hands and wrists.
-The machine may even fall out of your hand and onto the ground below.
-This can be especially dangerous if anyone is below you or if you are on a ladder, it may cause you to lose your balance.
+The resulting torque can cause the drill to spin, injuring our hands and wrists.
+In addition, the machine may fall out of your hand and onto the ground below.
+It can be especially dangerous if anyone is below you or if you are on a ladder; it may cause you to lose your balance.